 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
 For a single room, add $500.
-Airfare is not included.
-Round-trip economy air between New York and Dublin, and return from Shannon, is estimated from $1,050.
+International airfare to Dublin and return from Shannon is not included in the adventure cost.

 GROUP SIZE: 8–16

 See special terms and conditions for this adventure.

 We will be hiking 1 to 6 hours per day (2 to 12 miles) on moderate to steep grades and at elevations ranging from 280 to a maximum of 3,415 feet.
 Most days will have options for more, or less, hiking.
 We will stay 9 nights in hotels that combine comfort, ideal locations, and local charm.